zelaix/my-cli/README.md

 # Use Kimi K2 models (NEW!)
 MY_CLI_KIMI_API_KEY=your-kimi-key my-cli chat "Hello" --model kimi-k2-instruct
 MY_CLI_KIMI_API_KEY=your-kimi-key my-cli chat "Hello" --model kimi-k2-base

+# Try the new enhanced agentic capabilities (NEW!)
+my-cli chat "Search for all Python files in the src directory and read the main one" my-cli chat "Find all TODO comments in the codebase" my-cli chat "Search the web for latest Python best practices" my-cli chat "Fetch content from https://docs.python.org/3/tutorial/"
 ```

 #### Development